 The uncertainty of Brexit may be the reason that many Brits are ‘staycationing’ in their touring and static caravans.
-With Easter just a couple of weeks away, it’s likely that more than 3.5 million people will visit UK campsites, caravan holiday centres and leisure parks.
+With Easter just weeks away, it’s likely that more than 3.5 million people will visit UK campsites, caravan holiday centres and leisure parks.

 If you are considering buying a caravan you have two options – touring and static caravans.
 To help you make a decision about which might be best for you here are some pros and cons: